Save Mercury Bay

 The spat farm will be an unsightly barrier in the middle of the Bay, visible from many surrounding beaches, with screw anchors being embedded in the sea bed anchoring lines extending to the surface attached to buoys and backbone lines.
-A permanent barge will also be in place as part of the facility.

 It is important to preserve Mercury Bay - one of New Zealand’s most pristine areas, with untouched beaches and native bush.
 It stretches from Hotwater Beach to Matapaua Bay and is home to popular tourist locations include Buffalo Beach, Wharekaho, Ferry Landing, Shakespeare Cliff, Lonely Bay, Flaxmill Bay, Cooks Beach, Purangi Estuary, Cathedral Cove, Hahei, and Hot Water Beach.